FluxForce AI Blog | Secure AI Agents, Compliance & Fraud Insights

 Once automation proves effective:

-• Claims directors should review workflows regularly to align with GDPR insurance and local rules.
+• Review workflows regularly to stay aligned with GDPR insurance and evolving regulatory requirements.

 • Scale processes to handle more claims while keeping data in insurance industry safe.